energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data.rst

 =====================================

-The EUD for heating, electricity and mobility in 2035 is calculated from the forecast done by the EUC in 2035 for Belgium (see Appendix 2 in :cite:`EuropeanCommission2016`).
+The EUD for heating, electricity and mobility in 2035 is calculated from the forecast done by the EUC in 2035 for Colombia (see Appendix 2 in :cite:`EuropeanCommission2016`).
 However, in :cite:`EuropeanCommission2016`, the FEC is given for heating and electricity.
 The difference between FEC and EUD is detailed in